-Amit is a Manager in the Digital Financial Services domain of MSC India.
+Amit worked as a Manager in the Digital Financial Services domain of MSC India from May 2015 to March 2019.
 He has over 5 years of experience on projects in IT industry and consulting ranging from banking and financial services, pharmaceuticals, agriculture, payments among others.
 He has extensive experience of interacting with various types of clients including donors, public and private sector banks, agent network managers, card network companies, money transfer, and prepaid instruments service providers among other financial services providers and various government and regulatory bodies in India, Kenya and Solomon Islands.
 He specializes in project management, consulting, qualitative research, data analysis including applied econometrics, understanding of payments industry, behavioral economics, pilot testing, and agency banking operations.
 He has very extensively worked with community-based structures organized in the form of Self Help Groups.

 Posts by Amit Joshi

 eNAM platform to digitize the marketing of agricultural produce in India

 India’s eNAM platform enables trading of primary agricultural produce and connects markets through an online platform.
 MSC has been supporting the central and the provincial governments in the design, policy reforms, and implementation of the eNAM program.
 Many of the design improvements have been accepted and implemented.
 The cumulative volume of electronic trade on eNAM had crossed about INR 482 billion (USD 6.5 billion) by September, 2018.

 Developing micro-insurance ecosystem in Mozambique